 The Diploma in Legal Studies is university transferable, and satisfies the lower-division requirements for students to complete a Minor in Legal Studies (at SFU).
-For those wishing to transfer to complete the Bachelor of Arts in Criminology from SFU or apply to the Bachelor of Applied Criminology at Douglas College, electives within the Legal Studies Diploma should be tailored for that purpose.
+For those wishing to transfer to complete the Bachelor of Arts in Criminology from SFU or apply to the Bachelor of Arts, Applied Criminology at Douglas College, electives within the Legal Studies Diploma should be tailored for that purpose.
 Each program will have specific application requirements for entry, and information should be obtained directly from the institution.
 Please consult the Criminology Coordinator for further information at crimcoordinator@douglascollege.ca about how to tailor electives to enter the BA in Applied Criminology at Douglas College.

-Required (Mandato ory) Courses 39 credits BLAW 1320 Introductory Business Law 3 credits CRIM 1100 The Criminal Justice System 3 credits CRIM 1160 Introduction to the Canadian Legal System 3 credits CRIM 2260 Criminal Law 3 credits CRIM 2261 The Administration of Justice 3 credits CRIM 3362 Criminal Procedure and Evidence 3 credits LGST 1110 Legal Research and Reasoning 3 credits LGST 1120 Legal Process and Remedies 3 credits LGST 2210 Private Law 3 credits LGST 2220 Public Law 3 credits POLI 1102 Introduction to Canadian Government 3 credits PSYC 1100 Introduction to Psychology 3 credits PHIL 1101 (or PHIL 2 3 credits
+Required (Mandatory) Courses 39 credi BLAW 1320 Introductory Business Law CRIM 1100 The Criminal Justice System 3 credits CRIM 1160 Introduction to the Canadian Legal System 3 credits CRIM 2260 Criminal Law 3 credits CRIM 2261 The Administration of Justice 3 credits CRIM 3362 Criminal Procedure and Evidence 3 credits LGST 1110 Legal Research and Reasoning 3 credits LGST 1120 Legal Process and Remedies 3 credits LGST 2210 Private Law 3 credits LGST 2220 Public Law 3 credits POLI 1102 Introduction to Canadian Government 3 credits PSYC 1100 3 credits PHIL 1101 (or PHIL 1102, 1103, 1152, or 1201) 3